 The least populated state in USA boasts some of the top hot springs pools around.
 Wyoming hot springs retreats put you on the edge of the Great Outdoors.
 Combine your ski trip to Jackson Hole or national park road trip with a variety of resorts and primitive pools.

-Natural Hot Springs in Wyoming
+List of Hot Springs in Wyoming

 There are several safe hot springs to visit in the Yellowstone region, and a few other gems throughout the state.
 Most hot springs are accessible year round, notably the resorts.
 Primitive hot springs are more seasonal, such as Boiling River Hot Springs, situated riverside causing the spring’s raging water levels to close the hot springs until summer.

-Wyoming Hot Springs Map
+Local WY Hot Springs

 Guide to Wyoming’s Natural Hot Springs